-The Board is committed to continue improving the representation of women at Viva Energy.
-The gender diversity targets adopted by the Company and the progress made towards achieving these targets in 2022 will be set out in the 2022 Sustainability Report.
+The gender diversity targets adopted by the Company and the progress made towards achieving these targets in 2023 will be set out in the 2023 Sustainability Report.

-The group was proud to be awarded Employer of Choice for Gender Equality by the Workplace Gender Equity Agency in 2022.
+Viva Energy Australia is proud to be recognised as an Employer of Choice for Gender Equality by the Workplace Gender Equity Agency for 2021-2023.
+We have now held this award for six consecutive years.